aces/Loris-MRI/docs/scripts_md/MRI.md

 string.
 Range string is a single range unit which follows the syntax "X" or "X-Y".

+INPUTS:
+  - $value       : numerical value to evaluate
-INPUTS: numerical value and the range to use
+  - $range\_string: the range to use

 RETURNS: 1 if the value is in range, 0 otherwise

 ### floats\_are\_equal($f1, $f2, $nb\_decimals)

-Checks whether f1 and f2 are equal (considers only the first nb\_decimals decimals).
+Checks whether float 1 and float 2 are equal (considers only the first `$nb_decimals` decimals).

+INPUTS:
+  - $f1         : float 1
+  - $f2         : float 2
-INPUTS: float 1, float 2 and the number of first decimals
+  - $nb\_decimals: the number of first decimals

 RETURNS: 1 if the numbers are relatively equal, 0 otherwise